-Nonprofits spend a lot of energy on their mission statements to reflect the good they do, attract support and funding, and in most cases, to change the world for the better.
-It’s the reason why volunteers may want to get involved with an organization in the first place.
-But a poorly organized, under-utilized volunteer program can divert valuable resources away from that mission, and can even derail an organization entirely.
+Nonprofits spend a lot of energy on mission statements to reflect the good they do, attract support and funding, and in most cases, change the world for the better.
+It’s the reason volunteers may want to get involved with an organization in the first place.
+But a poorly organized, under-utilized volunteer program can divert valuable resources away from that mission, and can even derail an organization.

-Volunteers and their organizations have a number of extraordinary things in common; among these are a commitment to a cause, service to a community, and a passion for the mission of the organization.
+Volunteers and their organizations have a number of extraordinary things in common; these include a commitment to a cause, service to a community, and a passion for the mission of the organization.
 Consider your volunteers from a communications perspective, and the community of clients you serve.
 A healthy volunteer program does not occur only by hosting a plethora of recruiting and high profile ceremonial events.
-It is built by design on the linchpin of communication.
+It is built by design on communication.

 Intentional Design of Volunteer Programs

-Most information gathered from and about volunteers is anecdotal in nature, or has been collected in ways that do not allow comparison over time.
+Most information gathered from and about volunteers is anecdotal, or has been collected in ways that do not allow comparison over time.
 As a result, volunteering may remain undervalued and its potential underutilized.
 Building your program by design should: